Nonnegative Polynomials and Circuit Polynomials: SONC decompositions preserve sparsity

-Now we can prove: every SONC polynomial decomposes into a sum of nonnegative circuit polynomials with the same support.
-The proof will take use of the SBS decompositions for SONC polynomials.
-Hence we first apply the map $x_i\mapsto x_i^k$ to $f\in\R[\x]$. \begin{lemma} Let $f(x_1,\ldots,x_n)\in\R[\x]$ and $k$ an odd number.
-Then $f(x_1,\ldots,x_n)$ decomposes into a sum of nonnegative circuit polynomials with the same support if and only if $f(x_1^k,\ldots,x_n^k)$ decomposes into a sum of nonnegative circuit polynomials with the same support. \end{lemma} \begin{proof} It is immediate from the fact that a polynomial $g(x_1,\ldots,x_n)$ is a nonnegative circuit polynomial if and only if $g(x_1^k,\ldots,x_n^k)$ is a nonnegative circuit polynomial for an odd number $k$. \end{proof}
+Now we can prove: every SONC polynomial decomposes into a sum of nonnegative circuit polynomials without cancellation.
+The proof takes use of the SBS decompositions for SONC polynomials.
+The following lemma enables us to consider $f(x_1^k,\ldots,x_n^k)$ instead of $f(x_1,\ldots,x_n)$ for an odd number $k$. \begin{lemma} Let $f(x_1,\ldots,x_n)\in\R[\x]$ and $k\in\N$ be an odd number.
+Then $f(x_1,\ldots,x_n)$ decomposes into a sum of nonnegative circuit polynomials without cancellation if and only if $f(x_1^k,\ldots,x_n^k)$ decomposes into a sum of nonnegative circuit polynomials without cancellation. \end{lemma} \begin{proof} Notice that for an odd number $k$, $f(x_1,\ldots,x_n)$ is a nonnegative circuit polynomial if and only if $f(x_1^k,\ldots,x_n^k)$ is a nonnegative circuit polynomial.
+The lemma then follows from this fact easily. \end{proof}